Web Scraping for Price Monitoring

 Amazon, Shopify, and other platforms use anti-bot measures:

-• Fingerprinting: Cloudflare and others detect browser automation.
+- Fingerprinting: Cloudflare and others detect browser automation.
 Chrome rendering mimics a real browser, but high request volume will still trigger blocks.
-Use residential proxies and slow your request rate.
+Use the rotating proxy pool and slow your request rate.

-• IP rotation: Residential proxies rotate IPs per request.
+- IP rotation: The proxy pool rotates IPs per request.
 For high-velocity scraping, enable per-domain IP rotation.

 Handling Out-of-Stock and Discontinued Products